On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Preliminaries

+The strict serial dependency generated by non-commutative spatial operations is mathematically formalized by the \textbf{Word Problem}.

-To rigorously link group structure to circuit complexity, we consider the Word Problem. \begin{definition}[The Finite Group Word Problem] Let $G$ be a finite group generated by a set $\Sigma$.
-The \textbf{Word Problem} over $G$ is the decision problem of determining, for an input sequence of generators $w = (g_1, \dots, g_n) \in \Sigma^n$, whether their product evaluates to the identity element:
+\begin{definition}[The Finite Group Word Problem] Let $G$ be a finite group (a group containing a finite number of elements) generated by a set $\Sigma$.
+The Word Problem over $G$ is the decision problem of determining, for an input sequence of generators $w = (g_1, \dots, g_n) \in \Sigma^n$, whether their product evaluates to the identity element:

 \end{definition}